Eye For Film >> Movies >> Once Upon A Time ... In Hollywood (2019) Film Review

 Like an infant with a box full of toys, Quentin Tarantino loves playing with the notions of cinema, throwing it all up in the air and seeing how it lands.

-Clearly he is having loads of fun with this tale of Los Angeles and its star spangled inhabitants in the late Sixties and Seventies - the period when he was growing up as youngster.
+Clearly he is having loads of fun with this tale of Los Angeles and its star spangled inhabitants in the late Sixties - the period when he was growing up as youngster.
 The upbeat mood at the start of Once Upon A Time ...
 In Hollywood is infectious as washed-up Rick Dalton (Leonardo DiCaprio), a cult star of TV Westerns, and his long-standing stand-in Cliff Booth (Brad Pitt) meander their way through the vicissitudes of an industry undergoing sea changes.

 This is the end of Hollywood’s so-called golden age and the pair find it difficult to eke out a place for themselves in the new order.
 The duo at one point hive off to Italy to make spaghetti Westerns and Dalton comes back with a wife in tow, who is installed in his home in the Hollywood hills.